wp-insider/simple-membership/simple-membership/readme.txt

 = 4.5.1 WIP =
 - Updated the 'swpm_login_failed' action hook's trigger condition.
-- Renamed the login form and reset password shortcode functions for better clarity.
+- Renamed the login form and reset password shortcode function name for better clarity.
-- Stripe library update to v15.4.0.
+- Stripe library update to the latest version (v15.4.0).
+- The edit profile interface in the admin dashboard will display an appropriate error message if an attempt is made to edit a profile that has been deleted.

 = 4.5.0 =
 - Added membership level specific default account status feature.